bids-standard/bids-specification/src/atlas.md

 atlas-HarvardOxford_res-2_desc-HeschlGyrus_mask.nii.gz
 ```

 General Recommendations: This specification relies on the inheritance principle whereby files deeper in the hierarchy inherit from the top-level files.
 If you have atlas files that are transformed to subject-specific space for each subject, then excluding the space entity at the top level is a good way to ensure the file inherits information about the original atlas.
-Additionally, the “desc” label should be avoided as an inherited file may need to use the desc label to contain information related or unrelated to the atlas.
+Additionally, the [desc](schema/objects/entities.yaml#desc) label should be avoided as an inherited file.
+One may need to use the [desc](schema/objects/entities.yaml#desc) label to contain information related or unrelated to the atlas.

  The `[probseg|dseg|mask|channels].tsv` file indexes and labels each node/parcel/region within the atlas.
 This file resembles the typical Look Up Table (LUT) often shared with atlases.
 This file will be essential for downstream workflows that generate matrices, as the index/label fields will be used to reference the original anatomy the index/labels are derived from.
 Additional fields can be added with their respective definition/description in the sidecar json file.

-insert missing table from word document here
+insert missing table 1 from Google doc here

 Example:
 ```Text